 Onboarding Standalone Non-Public Network: An SNPN providing Onboarding access and enabling Remote Provisioning for a UE registered for Onboarding as specified in clause 4.2.2.2.4 of TS 23.502 [3].

+Partially Allowed NSSAI: Indicating the S-NSSAI values the UE could use in a subset of TAs, , in the current Registration Area, and which TAs are associated to each S-NSSAI value.

 PCF Group ID: This refers to one or more PCF instances managing a specific set of SUPIs.
 A PCF Group consists of one or multiple PCF Sets.

 Pending NSSAI: NSSAI provided by the Serving PLMN during a Registration procedure, indicating the S-NSSAI(s) for which the network slice-specific authentication and authorization procedure is pending.